Renaissance Naples Hotel Mediterraneo Info

 Unique Selling Points

 Overall, location is the most significant selling point of the Renaissance Naples Hotel Mediterraneo.
-It is positioned between the Spanish Quarter and the city’s center near numerous great attractions like the Castel Nuovo, Naples National Archaeological Museum, Piazza del Plebiscito, and Galleria Borbonica.
+It is positioned between the Spanish Quarter and the city center near numerous great attractions, such as the Castel Nuovo, Naples National Archaeological Museum, Piazza del Plebiscito, and Galleria Borbonica.

 The Surrounding Area